cuducos/findaconf/README.md

 ### Requirements

-* Python 2.7+ (but not Python 3, many of the dependencies/packages are not compatible with Python 3 yet)
+* Python 2.7+ (many of the dependencies are not Python 3 compatible yet)
 * PostgreSQL 9.3+
-* [pip](https://github.com/pypa/pip) is not required, but we are using it in install instructions
 * [Node.js](http://nodejs.org/) with [CoffeeScript](http://coffeescript.org/) and [Bower](http://bower.io/)

+[pip](https://github.com/pypa/pip) is not required, but we are using it in install instructions.

 [virtualenv](https://virtualenv.pypa.io/) and [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/) are not required but are *highly recommended*.